temporalio/samples-dotnet/README.md

 ## Samples

 <!-- Keep this list in alphabetical order -->
+* [ActivitySimple](src/ActivitySimple) - Simple workflow that runs simple activities.
 * [ActivityWorker](src/ActivityWorker) - Use .NET activities from a workflow in another language.
+* [AspNet](src/AspNet) - Demonstration of a generic host worker and an ASP.NET workflow starter.

 ## Development